OPENDAP/bes/OSX_Resources/ReadMe.txt

 Special Support for NASA EOS data:

 	Grids: Based on the projection specified in a metadata file, some	arrays are automatically mapped into "Grid" instead of "Array".
-You	can turn off this behavior through configuration option(e.g.	--enable-eos-grid=no).
-If "Grid" is chosen, its map data are	automatically and artificially generated based on	"UpperLeftPointMtrs" and "LowerRightPointMtrs" values.
+You	can turn off this behavior through a configuration option(e.g.	--enable-eos-grid=no).
+If "Grid" is chosen, Grid map data are	automatically and artificially generated based on the	"UpperLeftPointMtrs" and "LowerRightPointMtrs" values in         the StructMetadata.
 Please see set_dimension_array() in H5EOS.cc         for details.

+        Swath: If --eanble-cf configuration option is on and         the SWATH_STRUCTURE string is found in the StructMetadata file,        the handler looks for Latitude and Longitude array datasets        and rename them as lat and lon.
+It also adds a special attribute        called "coordinates lat lon".
+This enables IDV to visualize        some OMI Swath data.

 	Metadata: Metadata (e.g. StructMetadata.x or CoreMetada.x) are	parsed and its attributes are generated in a nested structure	format.
+If you don't want to parse them, use the configuration option        '--enable-eos-meta=no'.

+Special Support for files that have HDF5 dimension scale:

+        The HDF5 handler generates Grid if a dataset has dimension scale.
+Only one scale should attach to one dimension.
+We don't support         multiple scales applying to one dimension.

+        Please refer to http://www.hdfgroup.org/HDF5/doc/HL/H5DS_Spec.pdf        for HDF5 dimension scale specification.

 Implementation details: